abr4xas/post/posts/2013-07-08-dwtfywtpl.md

+---
+layout: post
-# Do What The Fuck You Want To Public License
+title: Do What The Fuck You Want To Public License
+tagline: "Hablando de cosas extrañas..." tags : [licencias]
+---

 La Do What The Fuck You Want To Public License (WTFPL) es una licencia de software libre.